-The 590 and 595 Routes are LeeTran's attempt to show that "better frequency means better service."
-To show that this is not always in fact the case we offer the NFM Schedule Analysis.
-In this analysis we show that four out of five times, the Pulse Plan has improved the time for passenger traveling in the Cape Coral - North Fort Myers area even though presently LeeTran has the North Fort Myers routes running 17% faster!
+In November of 2018, LeeTran changed the 590 and 595 Routes from a headway of 60 minutes to a headway of 50 minutes in an attempt to show that "better frequency means better service."
+The Pulse Plan conducted an analysis showing that showed that four out of five times, the Pulse Plan had improved the time for passenger traveling in the Cape Coral - North Fort Myers area even though LeeTran had the North Fort Myers routes running 17% faster!

-This is how the 590 and 595 (comparing both current and Pulse Plans) interface at Merchant's Crossing:
+This is how the 590 and 595 interface at Merchant's Crossing with the Pulse Plan:

 And this is LeeTran's attempt to coordinate meets at Merchants Crossing:

 The Pulse Plan has 180 meets at Merchants Crossing (not including Pondella meets.)
 Compare this with only 104 meets at Merchants Crossing by LeeTran.
 With just a little more effort from LeeTran, citizens in Lee County could have a much better transit system, but it seems that LeeTran just doesn't answer to the people!
 It is the citizens of Lee County who have to live with the results of LeeTran's lack of effort and poor planning!